microsoft/intelligence-toolkit/app/workflows/generate_mock_data/README.md

 The task for this tutorial is creating a mock case dataset of customer complaints, where each case record describes an identified individual and the nature of their complaint regarding a specific product.
 This is a useful proxy for any individual-level case data or "microdata" where the privacy of data subjects must be respected.

-From the [`Generate Record Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_record_data/README.md) homepage in a running instance of Intelligence Toolkit, select `Prepare data schema`.
+From the [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) homepage in a running instance of Intelligence Toolkit, select `Prepare data schema`.

 ### Modifying the default schema